Sunday, 30 November 2025

 falling rain into the desert.
 Glory!

-Like myrrh in your being, Emmanuel,
+Like myrrh in your body, Emmanuel,

 you are being accustomed to kind love,